stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 share the same dof).
 Only one processor can own a dof, therefore processors will have continuous fields which contain dofs that the processor does not own.
-These unowned dofs are called `annexed` in the dynamo0.3 api and are a separate, but related, concept to field halos.
+These unowned dofs are called `annexed` in the Dynamo0.3 API and are a separate, but related, concept to field halos.

 When a kernel that iterates over cells needs to read a continuous field then the annexed dofs must be up-to-date on all processors.
 If